 3. REVISE AND EDIT THE SOP

-Never forget that your SOP gives the admissions committee a face to place with your résumé.
-There will be an infinite number of resumes and scores.
-The SOP is the only aspect of the application process that you have complete control over.
-You need to write a strong SOP that the admissions committee can easily understand and analyse without needing to spend a lot of time on it if you want your application, résumé, and score to count.
-Take your time reading through your SOP and revising your strengths, limitations, contributions to the course, and takeaways from the course.
+Remember that your SOP provides the admissions committee with a face to accompany your résumé.
+There will be an infinity of resumes and grades.
+The SOP is the one aspect of the application process over which you have complete authority.
+If you want your application, résumé, and score to be considered, you must produce a good SOP that the admissions committee can quickly understand and analyze without having to spend a lot of time on it.
+Take your time reading through your SOP and refining your strengths, limits, course contributions, and course takeaways.

 4. ENSURE THERE IS CONSTANCY OF FLOW

 Statement of Purpose Format: